build-on-aws/content/posts/no-code-ai-with-sagemaker-canvas/index.md

 * Quick build – Builds a model in a fraction of the time compared to a standard build.
 It results in potentially lower accuracy in exchange of greater speed.
 It takes about 15-20 minutes to complete Quick Build.
 * Standard build – Builds the best model from an optimized process powered by AutoML.
 It takes longer time but provide more accurate results.
 It may take around 4-5 hours to build a model using our dataset.

-If you are starting with experiment, it is faster to start with a quick build, validate your forecast and later to proceed with standard build.
-Models that are created using standard build can be shared with other team members.
+If you are starting with experiment, it is faster to start with a quick build, validate your forecast and later to proceed with standard build and it will save you money once you start using SageMaker Canvas beyond Free Tier.
+Amazon SageMaker Canvas provides a 2-month free tier.
+The free tier includes workspace instance (Session-Hrs) usage up to 750 hours/month for using the SageMaker Canvas application.

 The first step of the training ML model process is to choose the **Target column**.
 Let’s pick *MarketClose* variable because it will help us to evaluate the accuracy of the model in the future by looking at the historical market close values.